 Access to information: Marginal

-Work under this commitment has included courses and seminars on clear legal language to government officials and staff, surveys to understand what kind of clarity is desirable in legal language, and the initiation of the process to reformulate four specific pieces of legislation (i.e., the Law on Municipalities, the Criminal Process Law, the Public Administration Act, and the Harbour Act).
-A piece of draft legislation for the first of these acts has been produced and submitted to the Ministry of Local Government and Modernisation (KMD), the responsible ministry.
-The draft text was welcomed by the Minister of Local Government and Modernisation as more clear and generally more accessible.
-The IRM researcher has not identified any media or civil society commentary that indicates satisfaction or awareness of this output.
+Work under this commitment has included courses and seminars on clear legal language to government officials and staff, surveys to understand what kind of clarity is desirable in legal language, and the initiation of the process to reformulate four specific pieces of legislation (i.e., the Education Act, Inheritance Act, Adoption Act and Defence Personnel Act) though the specific acts subjected to revision appears to have changed during the course of the project.1 A piece of draft legislation for the first of these acts has been produced and submitted to the Ministry of Local Government and Modernisation (KMD), the responsible ministry.
+The draft text was welcomed by the Minister of Local Government and Modernisation as more clear and generally more accessible.2 The IRM researcher has not identified any media or civil society commentary that indicates satisfaction or awareness of this output.
 If this is indicative of future revisions to other legal texts, this can be considered a marginal contribution to access to information in Norway.

 Carried forward?